ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0

 Only in ClickHouse Cloud.
-A setting for testing purpuses, do not change it
+A setting for testing purposes, do not change it

 ## distributed_cache_receive_response_wait_milliseconds {#distributed_cache_receive_response_wait_milliseconds}